 Kym Friese’s monthly mental health column aims to help anyone suffering from any mental health concerns.
-If this article causes any concerns for you please call Lifeline Australia on 13 11 14.
+If this article raises any issues for you please contact the resources at the bottom of this article.

 Our Mental Health determines how we act, think, feel & respond to others and the environments we are in contact with on a daily basis.
 As such it is equally as important to maintain as our Physical Health.

 Keeping this in mind, I’d like to ask if you have ever experienced a headache or an upset stomach at times throughout your life when you have been exposed to high levels of stress or worries?
 I believe most of us can relate and upon reflection I can honestly state that I often experience symptoms of an upset stomach & nagging headache during peak periods of stress throughout my life.